 Many Americans who were against the Vietnam War believed the Mỹ Lai Massacre to be evidence of just how deeply flawed and unjust the war was.
 Americans had been involved in the wholesale slaughter of civilians, even though the government claimed the American military was in Vietnam to prevent such atrocities, not commit them.
 Moreover, the massacre stayed covered up for over a year, another mark against the military, the government, and the war.
 If this atrocity was covered up, then what else was the government lying about?

-Meanwhile, the fact that only one man stood trial, and that he was only a lieutenant when others further up the chain knew of the events and were at the very least complicit, became a matter of contention for Americans who did not protest the war.
+Meanwhile, the fact that only one man was convicted, and that he was only a lieutenant when others further up the chain knew of the events and were at the very least complicit, became a matter of contention for Americans who did not protest the war.
 Many believed that, whether the war was right or wrong, Lt.
 Calley was merely doing his duty by serving his country.
 There were many young men who refused to do so.

 According to this group of people, Calley followed orders and did his best, and now the military was putting him on trial for it.
 These people looked not to the larger implications of the atrocity, but to the one man who became its face.
 In their eyes, Calley was on trial not because he had done something wrong, but because the ideals he represented - selflessness, duty to country, manhood - were under attack.
 (See All in the Family by Robert Self.)